microsoft/TeamsMsiOverride/README.md

 - **-PreviewRing** specifies that the target version should be from the preview ring.
 It is only valid with the -Type CDN parameter.
 - **-MsiFileName \<MSI file name\>** specifies the name of the MSI file that was previously used to install Teams.
 This is only required in rare cases where the file name was changed prior to installation, and the script is unable to determine the correct file name based on what is stored in the registry.
 It is optional for all -Type parameter values.
 - **-FixRunKey** specifies that the script should correct missing or incorrect Run key values for the Teams Machine-Wide Installer.
 It is optional for all -Type parameter values.
 - **-Uninstall32Bit** specifies that the script should uninstall a 32-bit installation of Teams so the 64-bit version can be installed on 64-bit Windows.
-It is prefered to run 64-bit Teams on 64-bit Windows.
+It is preferred to run 64-bit Teams on 64-bit Windows.
 It is optional for all -Type parameter values.
 - **-AllowInstallOverTopExisting** specifies that Teams can be installed instead of upgraded in a specific case.
 Please see below for further details.
 It is optional for all -Type parameter values.
 - **-OverwitePolicyKey** specifies that the script should overwrite the AllowMsiOverride key.
 Please see bleow for further details.
 It is optional for all -Type parameter values.